dojah-inc/dojah-react-native-sdk/README.md

 ## Usage

-To start KYC, import Dojah in your code, and launch Dojah Screen
+To start KYC, import Dojah in your React Native code, and launch Dojah Screen

 ```js
 import {launchDojahKyc } from 'react-native-dojah_kyc';